jfvilasPersonal/oberkorn/docs/roadmap.md

       3. Facebook validator.
       4. ~~Custom validator.
 Ability to include external JS or TS code that can be injected in the authorizator as a plugin.~~ **DONE**
       5. External validator.
 Ability to invoke an external validator (via HTTP/HTTPS).
-      6. Basic Auth Secret.
-It's similar to Basic Auth List but credentials are stored in a Secret, so users can change it's passwords.
+      6. ~~Basic Auth Secret.
+It's similar to Basic Auth List but credentials are stored in a Secret, so users can change it's passwords.~~ **DONE**

   - UX:
       1. Add a customizable login page, so applications can be deployed without worrying about authentication nor authorization, I mean, all this tasks would be performed in the Oberkorn authorizator, just by configuring rulesets.